 Statement on Coronavirus/COVID-19

 The Randolph County Tourism Development Authority continues to monitor the constantly-evolving Coronavirus/COVID-19 situation including implementing a Coronavirus Pandemic Plan on March 16, 2020, in an effort to protect our employees and visitors - see Pandemic Plan HERE - and Pandemic Plan Public Notice HERE.
-Our offices are currently operating at Level 5; our visitor centers are closed at Level 5.

 For local area event cancellations and updates for the Heart of North Carolina, click HERE.